 In 2011, I became involved in DS106, an open online course on digital storytelling with a similar pedagogical structure to Seimens’ and Downes’ MOOC.
 Participants could contribute to the construction of the contents of the class, as well as create work shared via blogs and a variety of social media networks.
 I soon began teaching a version of the digital storytelling course for students at York College, but that also engaged learners from around the world.

-The MOOC as an online education phenomena gained momentum and hit mainstream culture by 2012 when top tier colleges and universities around the country began using them.
-Companies like Coursera and Udacity were founded out a belief that the MOOC model could disrupt traditional models of teaching and learning in higher education.
+The MOOC as an online education phenomenon gained momentum and hit mainstream culture by 2012 when top tier colleges and universities around the country began using them.
+Companies like Coursera and Udacity were founded with a belief that the MOOC model could disrupt traditional models of teaching and learning in higher education.
 But the efforts of these groups did not incorporate the ‘connectivist’ pedagogies of the MOOC introduced by Seimens and Downes.
-Rather they resembled traditional knowledge transmission model, with tightly controlled syllabi, lecturecasts, online quizes and autograding.
+Rather they resembled the traditional knowledge transmission model, with tightly controlled syllabi, lecture-casts, online quizzes, and auto-grading.
 Unsurprisingly the completion rates were abysmally less than 10% on average.

 Known uses of ‘Day of the MOOC’

 A Meme I created to help others vent their frustrations with CUNYFirst

 Musing on CUNYFirst’s Godlike power of the unified full-service platform